neonmik/Wave-Machine-Firmware/README.md

         - Add proper Latch feature that can work on a time based chord played type thing - I.e. you chould play two notes and then a few mills later play 5 notes and the original two notes would clear and it would hold the 5 new notes, and so on. might need some sort of time out feature.
         - Keep Hold function (for sustain pedal CC64) but make sure it can clear any notes that arent playing when released
         - With Hold/Latch engaged (only):- If you play a 2 octave C7, followed by a 2 oct Dm7, fine, but if you then play another 2 octave C7, the note organised gets confused.
 Something to do with the return on double notes I believe... mayeb move the reorganizing to the end of the Note Priority update loop.

-    - Lo-fi mode?
-(Pots arent smoothed, allowing minute chanegs to alter pitch/other controls)
-        - could use the prng function from MOD as using the dither function that uses this on the trem output added noise, that noise could also be used to make the pitch unstable at a desired amount?

     - Portomento Mode

-    - Long button functions (Pages/Shift, LFO/?, Arp/?, Preset/Save) - implemented, but not chosen functions yet.
+    - Long button functions (Pages/Shift, LFO/?, Arp/?, Preset/Save) - chosen functions.

     - Start-up settings (MIDI channel, other funtions?)